 Rehab exercises will help retrain your brain (through neuroplasticity) how to control your arm muscles.

-With enough repetitive practice, your arm will slowly go back into the shoulder socket.
+With enough massed practice, your arm will slowly go back into the shoulder socket.

 Be veerryyy careful not to overwork or strain your shoulder during rehab!
 This could make things much, much worse.

 Instead, start with gentle exercises.
 For example, the weight bearing lean stretch from our shoulder rehab exercise guide is a great place to start.

 As you begin to regain movement and stability in your shoulder and arm, you can progress to more difficult exercises.

 Bonus: Download our free Stroke Rehab Exercises ebook.
 (Link will open a pop-up that will not interrupt your reading.)

 How to Use Slings for Shoulder Subluxation

 If you have shoulder subluxation, then you might have an arm sling or might be considering getting one.

 It’s important to understand that there’s a right way and wrong way to use slings for shoulder subluxation.

 1. How to Make Things Better